abergeron/cleanup/README.md

 If one of the `--no[acm]time` option is specified, this means that that check will not be performed and only the other are considered for age.

-If all of them are specified, or `--older` is not passed, all files are considered old and will be moved (subect to the exclude file).
+If all of them are specified, all files are considered new and will kept.

 The `--exclude-file` argument refers to a file in the gitignore format and will exclude all files and directories matching the patterns for